Centralisers of Dehn twist automorphisms of free groups: Centralisers of efficient Dehn twists in

-The Bass--Serre tree $T_\mathcal{G}$ of $\mathcal{G}$ admits a minimal, very small action of $F_n$, and so by endowing the edges of $\mathcal{G}$ with varying lengths, defines a simplex fixed by $\widehat{D}$ in the boundary of Outer space (this is described in detail in \cite{CL2}).
+The action of $F_n$ on the Bass--Serre tree $T_\mathcal{G}$ of $\mathcal{G}$ is minimal and very small, and so by endowing the edges of $\mathcal{G}$ with varying lengths, it defines a simplex fixed by $\widehat{D}$ in the boundary of Outer space (this is described in detail in \cite{CL2}).
 Cohen and Lustig proved that this simplex contains all simplicial actions fixed by $\widehat{D}$ in the boundary of Outer space, and use this to show that elements of $C(\widehat{D})$ may be represented by elements of $\aut(\mathcal{G})$.
 It is not true that the image of every element of $\aut(\mathcal{G})$ in $\outn$ lies in $C(\widehat{D})$.
 For this reason we need to pass to a subgroup:

 \begin{definition} We define This is the subgroup of $\aut(\mathcal{G})$ consisting of elements $H$ which preserve the twistors of $D$.
 We will also need to look at the subgroup of this group preserving the basepoint, which we define by: \end{definition}